Eyelid Papilloma

 Complications

 Surgical scarring and possibly lid notching are the only likely complications.
-Usually, the lesions are so small that bleeding and infection rarely occur postexcision.
+Usually, the lesions are small and bleeding and infection rarely occur postexcision.

 Long-Term Monitoring